-Hailed by the San Francisco Chronicle for his “richly soaring vocal lines,” William David Cooper is the composer of three operas, and music for orchestra, chamber ensembles, Baroque instruments, chorus, film, dance and electronics.
-His music has been performed by Augustin Hadelich, Liza Stepanova, The New York Virtuoso Singers, AnticoModerno, the Saint Peter’s Bach Collegium Orchestra, Splinter Reeds, the Lysander Trio, ECCE Ensemble, the Lydian String Quartet, the Calder Quartet, and the Juilliard Orchestra, among others.
+Hailed by the San Francisco Chronicle for his “richly soaring vocal lines,” William David Cooper is the composer of three operas, and music for orchestra, chorus, chamber ensembles, Baroque instruments, non-Western instruments, film, dance and electronics.
+His music has been performed by Augustin Hadelich, Liza Stepanova, gamin, The New York Virtuoso Singers, C4, AnticoModerno, the Saint Peter’s Bach Collegium Orchestra, Splinter Reeds, the Lysander Trio, ECCE Ensemble, the Lydian String Quartet, the Calder Quartet, the Empyrean Ensemble, Ensemble Signal, the Slee Sinfonietta, the Juilliard Orchestra, and the Alma Symphony, among others.